SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 ```shell
 yarn install
 ```

-### Checking app.module.ts for Base URL and Other Settings
+### Checking spartacus-configuration.module.ts for Base URL and Other Settings

-Open the `src\app\app.module.ts` file, and check for any changes you want to make for your setup.
+Open the `src\app\spartacus\spartacus-configuration.module.ts` file, and check for any changes you want to make for your setup.

 For example, check: